 Consider lesser-known alternatives

-Instead of the biggest tourist attractions, do some research and find equivalent, but smaller, museums, shops, and points of culture.
+Instead of the biggest tourist attractions, head to equivalent (but smaller) museums, shops, and points of culture.

 Antiques

-This city is fabulous for shopping, particularly for antiquities and flea-market scores.
+This city is fabulous for shopping, particularly for antiques and flea-market scores.
 The suburb of Metairie is excellent for authentic, Old World items.
 Only 15 minutes from downtown, Renaissance Interiors is a consignment emporium of estate pieces, from midcentury coffee tables to sterling silver.
 Ten minutes away, in the Jefferson suburb, Dop Antiques is a 20,000-square-foot, open warehouse for European antiques.
-Owner Michiel Dop imports new containers monthly and is always happy to haggle.
+New containers arrive monthly, and the staff is always happy to haggle.
 Floor13 is for funkier finds.
-This colorful Mid-City warehouse has curated, shoppable vignettes and everything you never knew you needed—coonskin caps to old chess boards, tiki bars to Elvis ashtrays.
+This colorful Mid-City warehouse has curated, shoppable vignettes and everything you never knew you needed—coonskin caps to old chess boards, tiki barware to Elvis ashtrays.

 Museums

-Of course, the New Orleans Museum of Art and the World War II Museum are invaluable stops, the latter especially, which debuted the Liberation Pavilion in 2023.
-This final exhibit explores the postwar years.
+Of course, the New Orleans Museum of Art, notably its scuplture garden, and the World War II Museum are invaluable stops, the latter especially, which debuted the Liberation Pavilion in 2023, exploring the postwar years.

 I love the New Canal Lighthouse.
 It’s a five-minute car ride from City Park.
 The museum is a rebuilt, 1839 lighthouse, right on the edge of Lake Pontchartrain.
 Tours blend history with science, and tickets support the nonprofit Pontchartrain Conservancy.
 Climb the lighthouse stairs to learn about Madge Norvell, the last keeper, who rowed out to save a downed Navy pilot.

-The Los Isleños museum is 20 minutes from downtown by car in St. Bernard Parish—a historic village of preserved houses, formerly home to influential Canary Islanders, who immigrated in the 1700s.
+About 20 minutes from downtown by car in St. Bernard Parish is the Los Isleños museum, a historic village of preserved houses, formerly home to influential Canary Islanders, who immigrated in the 1700s.
 It’s a cool opportunity to see early construction styles, including the Estopinal House, from 1790.
 The walls showcase moss and mud, layered between wooden support posts.

 Photos by Jenny Adams